Autorotation: Autorotational regions

 During vertical autorotation, the rotor disc is divided into three regions—the driven region, the driving region, and the stall region.
 The sizes of these regions vary with the blade pitch, rate of descent, and rotor rotational speed.
 When changing autorotative rotational speed, blade pitch, or rate of descent, the sizes of the regions change in relation to each other.

 The driven region, also called the propeller region, is the region at the end of the blades.
 Normally, it consists of about 30 percent of the radius.
 It is the driven region that produces the most drag.
 The overall result is a deceleration in the rotation of the blade.

 The driving region, or autorotative region, normally lies between 25 and 70 percent of the blade radius, which produces the forces needed to turn the blades during autorotation.
 Total aerodynamic force in the driving region is inclined slightly forward of the axis of rotation, producing a continual acceleration force.
 This inclination supplies thrust, which tends to accelerate the rotation of the blade.
 Driving region size varies with blade pitch setting, rate of descent, and rotor rotational speed.

 The inner 25 percent of the rotor blade is referred to as the stall region and operates above its maximum angle of attack (stall angle) causing drag, which slows rotation of the blade.
 A constant rotor rotational speed is achieved by adjusting the collective pitch so blade acceleration forces from the driving region are balanced with the deceleration forces from the driven and stall regions.

 By controlling the size of the driving region, the pilot can adjust autorotative rotational speed.
 For example, if the collective pitch is raised, the pitch angle increases in all regions.
 This causes the point of equilibrium to move inboard along the blade's span, thereby increasing the size of the driven region.
 The stall region also becomes larger while the driving region becomes smaller.
 Reducing the size of the driving region causes the acceleration force of the driving region and rotational speed to decrease.

 Broken Wing Award

 The Broken Wing Award is a United States Army award for successful execution of an autorotation under emergency conditions.
 The requirements for the award, as stated in Army Regulation 672-74, are, "An aircrew member must, through outstanding airmanship, minimize or prevent aircraft damage or injury to personnel during an emergency situation.
 The aircrew member must have shown extraordinary skill while recovering an aircraft from an in-flight emergency situation."

+Notable occurrences

+While autorotation is a standard emergency maneuver taught to all rotary-wing pilots, the outcome of a forced landing depends heavily on altitude, airspeed, rotor inertia, and pilot response time.